viet34tqc/notebook/interview.md

 ## Why we use arrow function over normal function

 - Less code to write
+- We can utilize `this` where the arrow function is defined because `this` in arrow function relates to the outer scope environment.

 ## Why you should put your modal outside of main area.